Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 As a Shadow Priest you have lots of important tools at your disposal to make sure your runs go smoothly and you avoid the risk of dying.

-- Power Word: Shield — Offers a great passive reduction in damage that you can use before combat, as well as give you a speed boost with Body and Soul.
+- Power Word: Shield — Offers a great passive reduction in damage that you can use before combat, as well as giving you a speed boost with Body and Soul.

 - Psychic Scream — Allows you to fear up to 5 enemies giving your damage over time effects a chance to finish off targets, or let you kite away.